Fast physics-based launcher optimization for electron cyclotron current drive: Comparison with traditional ECCD launcher optimization

 \section{Comparison with traditional ECCD launcher optimization}

-In this section we apply the new physics-based ECCD optimization scheme described in the previous section to a series of two example tokamak equilibria with reactor-relevant parameters, and compare the results to the traditional method of optimizing ECCD launchers based on a coarse sampling of the possible launcher initial conditions (frequency, location, and launch angles).
+In this section we apply the new physics-based ECCD optimization scheme described in the previous section to a series of two example tokamak equilibria with reactor-relevant parameters \footnote{Since our goal is to compare two different EC launcher optimization methods, the precise origin of the plasma profiles is relatively unimportant; that said, the profiles we consider have been obtained from integrated modeling of two different design points under consideration for a possible ST-based FPP, whose details will be described elsewhere in a dedicated publication.} , and compare the results to the traditional method of optimizing ECCD launchers based on a coarse sampling of the possible launcher initial conditions (frequency, location, and launch angles).
 Since the second example ultimately will show qualitatively similar performance results as the first example, it is discussed more briefly to avoid belaboring the main point; the hurried reader can also simply skip the second example without too much narrative loss.